 So, let’s walk through this process each stage at a time.

 The screening interview is an initial phone conversation that is a high touch but low investment session.
 It doesn’t take long to organize and is typically a 30-minute call.
 It’s a brilliant way for both the candidate and hiring manager to find out more about each other.

 I always suggest starting the call with a brief introduction to the role and company.
 This sets the scene and provides the context for further discussions.
 The candidate is then given time to ask any questions before moving on to interview questions.

-The phone interview works best with a hiring manager and a developer conducting it.
+The screening interview works best with a hiring manager and a developer conducting it.
 This tends to make the interview less daunting for the candidate and they can ask a wider range of questions.

-The Initial Technical Challenge
+The Initial Technical Assessment

-The technical challenge should be relevant to the role and the skill of the candidate.
+The technical assessment should be relevant to the role and the skill of the candidate.
 There is little point in setting an advanced challenge for a junior candidate.
 The challenge should be fun yet challenging.
 If it’s not fun, there will be less enthusiasm and engagement from the candidate.
 If it’s not challenging enough, you are unlikely to discover the candidate’s real potential.

 Candidates can also choose their own coding language for completing the challenge.
 However, I do recommend suggesting they complete it in the same core language that your team uses.

 Once the coding test is complete and meets expectations, it is time to move to a face-to-face interview.

 If the code does not meet expectations, the candidate will receive feedback.
 Someone from the hiring team will explain what the hiring team was looking for.
 It’s important to be transparent in the criteria around technical assessments.